 Chumphon Railway Station is located in Chumphon town centre.

 Padang Besar Railway Station is the interchange station between Thai and Malaysian train networks.

 Location of Butterworth Railway Station

 Butterworth Railway Station on the mainland is the closest train station to Penang Island.

 You can travel from Butterworth Railway to Penang Island either by road, via either of two bridges, in taxi or by commuter ferry.
 By taxi expect be charged around 30 MYR for the journey from Butterworth Railway Station to George Town and 44 MYR for the journey to Batu Batu Feringghi.
 There are no fixed rates for taxis in and around Penang so you need to agree a fare before you travel.
 The Rapid Ferry commuter service to Penang Island is a lot cheaper: 1.2 MYR for adults and 0.6 MYR for children.
-The ferry pier on the mainland is very close to Butterworth Railway Station and there is a free shuttle bus from near to the station which takes you direct to the ferry pier.
+The ferry pier on the mainland is located inside Penang Sentral Bus Terminal, which is very close to Butterworth Railway Station.
 The arrival point for the commuter ferry is the sea front road in George Town, which is fairly close to popular areas such as Chulia Street.
 There is also a bus station with local bus services near the the entrance to the ferry pier called Penang Jetty Bus Terminal.
 From Penang Jetty Bus Terminal you can get inexpensive bus services to most points on the island, as well board the free tourist bus which stops at popular places in George Town.

 George Town is an exciting place with lots of history and thing to see.
 The old town area around Chulia Street and Armenia Street is very popular with visitors to Penang and most people will choose to stay at a hotel in this area as it is close to the main points of historical interest.